 COVID-19: support for carers

 During the Covid-19 pandemic more people have taken on a caring role for the first time, please take a look at our resources for unpaid carers during COVID-19 for help and support.

-A carer is someone of any age who provides unpaid support to family or friends who could not manage without this help.
+An unpaid carer is someone of any age who provides unpaid support to family or friends who could not manage without this help.

-A carer should not be confused with a care worker or care assistant who receives payment for looking after someone as a job.
+An unpaid carer should not be confused with a care worker or care assistant who receives payment for looking after someone as a job.

 Being a carer can be very rewarding but can affect you physically and emotionally.